 Accidents happen, and therefore it is possible to make changes to your IELTS test date.
 To completely change your test date, you should see our guide to changing and cancelling IELTS exams, but for switching between academic and general forms of IELTS, it is a little simpler.

 In fact, all you really need to do is fill out a form.
 The British Council has prepared a special form for people who want to change from one kind of the test to another.
-You can find it here:
+You can find the IELTS Module Change Form here:

 You should fill in this form and send it to your local testing centre prior to your exam date.
 You will also need to send a photocopy of your passport or ID card in order to verify the authenticity of your claim.